Migrating Virtual Machines to Akamai Cloud With Packer

 packer --version

-Install the official Linode builder plugin for Packer
+6. Install the official Akamai Cloud builder plugin for Packer:

 sudo packer plugins install github.com/linode/linode

-The data capture phase is crucial for ensuring your migrated system has everything it needs to function properly.
+The data capture phase ensures that the migrated system has the files and configuration it needs to function correctly.

-On your source VM, create a folder named packer-migration.
+1. On your source VM, create a folder named packer-migration to serve as the migration working directory:

-Create a script (capture-system.sh) to systematically capture your system configuration and data.
-Using the example AWS EC2 environment for this guide, your data capture script may look like this:
+Using the example AWS EC2 environment for this guide, the contents of your data capture script should look like this:

 1